-Harmless freckles and moles can also have some of these factors, but it's best to have anything suspicious checked by a dermatologist.
+Harmless freckles and moles can also have some of these factors, so it's best to have a full-body skin examination so all of your moles can be checked by a board-certified dermatologist.

-At the Dermatology and Skin Cancer Institute, Dr. Saxena typically removes melanomas via surgical excision with a standard margin.
+At the Dermatology and Skin Cancer Institute, Dr. Aradhna Saxena typically removes melanomas via the standard of care surgical excision.

 schedule a skin check

 Dr. Aradhna Saxena is a board-certified dermatologist and fellowship-trained Mohs surgeon specializing in screening and treating patients for all types of skin cancer.
 Melanomas typically present the most danger, but if they are detected and removed early enough, they can be eradicated.
 If you've seen any changes in your moles or other abnormal or new skin lesions, we urge you to schedule an appointment at the Dermatology and Skin Cancer Institute right away.
-We have offices in Fort Washington, Lansdale, and Willow Grove, PA.
+We have offices in Fort Washington and Lansdale, PA.